apache/jackrabbit/README.txt

 which will build and copy Jackrabbit into ~/.maven/repository/org.apache.jackrabbit/jars

-Also go to the contrib project jcr-rmi and launch
+Also go to the jcr-rmi project and launch

   maven jar:install